-Construction of the tunnel connecting the jail and existing courthouse and foundation work for the new court tower began this spring and is expected to continue through the remainder of the year.
-This $110 million project includes a new 8-story tower and a tunnel connecting the jail and existing courthouse.
-It is expected to take five years to complete and will increase the efficiency of the justice system and support growth of the justice agencies for the next 30 years.
+Construction of the tunnel connecting the jail and existing courthouse is underway and is scheduled to be open this summer, which will allow for the demolition of the Pedestrian Bridge south of Washington Street, freeing the site for construction of the 8 story court tower.
+The entire project is expected to take five years to complete and will increase the efficiency of the justice system and support growth of the justice agencies for the next 30 years.
+Learn more about the.

 Problem Solving Court

 A “Problem Solving Court” has become operational where the proceedings for specialty programs are all assigned to and heard by the same judge, allowing for cases to be streamlined and managed more efficiently.
 The programs include: Drug Court, Mental Health Court, and Veterans Treatment and Assistance Court, as well the specialized issues of Unfitness to Stand Trial and Restoration to Fitness, civil mental health commitments, and proceedings related to the Sexually Violent Persons Commitment Act and Sexually Dangerous Persons Commitment Act.

 Lake County Sheriff's Office Gang Task Force